imgproxy/imgproxy/docs/configuration.md

 **Note:** imgproxy summarizes all frames resolutions while checking source image resolution.

+imgproxy reads some amount of bytes to check if the source image is SVG.
+By default it reads maximum of 32KB, but you can change this:

+* `IMGPROXY_MAX_SVG_CHECK_BYTES`: the maximum number of bytes imgproxy will read to recognize SVG.
+If imgproxy can't recognize your SVG, try to increase this number.
+Default: `32768` (32KB)

 You can also specify a secret to enable authorization with the HTTP `Authorization` header for use in production environments:

 * `IMGPROXY_SECRET`: the authorization token.
 If specified, the HTTP request should contain the `Authorization: Bearer %secret%` header;